JKHYuen/DX12Engine/README.md

 # C++ DX12 Game Engine
-DirectX 12 engine made from scratch in C++.
-After familiarizing myself with Direct3D and rendering in my [DX11 Project](https://github.com/JKHYuen/DX11Engine), I started over and ported all the features (along with new ones) to DX12 to get some experience with a modern rendering API.
-It was a challenging and time consuming process, but this tutorial series provided a good start ([link]( https://www.3dgep.com/learning-directx-12-1/).
-This is an ongoing project for learning rendering techniques, but I plan to eventually switch to a much more robust abstraction layer like [NVRHI](https://github.com/NVIDIA-RTX/NVRHI).
+3D DirectX 12 engine made from scratch in C++.
+After familiarizing myself with Direct3D and rendering in my [DX11 Project](https://github.com/JKHYuen/DX11Engine), I started over and ported all the features to DX12 to get some experience with a modern rendering API.
+New features were added and old ones were completely rewritten and generally improved with modern C++.
+It was a challenging and time consuming process, but [this tutorial](https://www.3dgep.com/learning-directx-12-1/) series provided a good start.
+This is an ongoing project for learning rendering techniques, but I plan to eventually transition to a much more robust abstraction layer like [NVRHI](https://github.com/NVIDIA-RTX/NVRHI) for a more serious project.

 ***Windows 64-bit required**